 Fruits contain a mix of glucose and fructose - plus fibre, water, vitamins, polyphenols and minerals.
 Most fruits have a low to medium GI.

-As fruits contain a lot of fibre, it is very difficult to over-consume them, so with the exception of grapes, bananas or other very sweet fruits, fruits would not be a cause of cellulite or insulin resistance, obesity etc.
+As fruits contain a lot of fibre, it is very difficult to over-consume them, so with the exception of grapes, dates, bananas, mangos or other very sweet fruits, raw, whole fruits are not really a cause of cellulite or insulin resistance, obesity etc.

 Home-made smoothies from whole fruits do contain the same amount of nutrients as whole fruits.
-However, as they do not involve chewing, it is easy to over-consume them, because they are not as filling as whole fruits.
+However, as they do not involve chewing, it is easy to over-consume them, because they are not as filling as whole fruits, so they are not as good as whole fruits.

-Shop-bought smoothies quite often contain juices and are not nearly as good as home-made smoothies .
+Shop-bought smoothies quite often contain juices (especially apple and grape juice) and are not nearly as good as home-made smoothies, which in turn are not as good as whole fruits.

-Finally, juices do not contain any fibre so they have a higher GI - plus they are not filling at all.
+Finally, juices do not contain any fibre and as a result they have a higher GI.
+Plus, as they are not chewed, they are not filling at all.
 So consider juices as mere fizzy drinks with vitamins.
+Not great.

 Glycaemic load (GL) and cellulite

-The higher the GL the more the fat accumulation and glycation in the body and consequently the more cellulite accumulation - and skin ageing - in the long run.
+The higher the GL the more the fat accumulation, insulin release, glycation in the body and consequently the more cellulite accumulation (and skin ageing) in the long run.

-To reduce the glycemic load of your diet simply eat less carbs (starches, sugary foods and sweet fruits / juices) and more vegetables, protein and healthy fats/oils.
+To reduce the glycemic load of your diet simply eat less carbs overall (starches, sugary foods and sweet fruits/juices) and more vegetables, protein and healthy fats/oils.

 How can I minimise the effect of glycemic index on cellulite?